astroprofsmith/intromodern.github.io/_sources/c11electric.md

 :name: cartanim

 Animation of how the cyclotron motion of an electron in a magnetic field changes in reference frames in relative motion.
-The red sphere is an electron, and the orange rectangle is the cart described in the text.
+The white sphere is an electron, and the orange rectangle is the cart described in the text.
 The translucent square represents a region of magnetic field.
-Buttons will show or hide magnetic (blue) and electric (yellow) field vector arrows, as well as the total force on the electron (green).
+Buttons will show or hide magnetic (red) and electric (yellow) field vector arrows, as well as the total force on the electron (green).
 First, leave the speed at zero and click the button to run the animation in the rest frame of the cart.
 Rotate the perspective to